 Chrysovalantis (Chrys) P. Kefalas, Esq., serves as vice president of brand strategy for the National Association of Manufacturers (NAM), the nation’s largest industrial trade association.
-In this role, Mr. Kefalas leads the NAM’s message development, serves as chief speechwriter and oversees the executive communications, marketing and creative services teams charged with advancing the association’s brand and helping to tell the manufacturing story in the United States.
+In this role, Mr. Kefalas is a key counselor to the NAM’s leadership and oversees the executive communications, marketing strategy and digital innovation and creative content teams charged with advancing the association’s brand and helping to tell the manufacturing story in the United States.
 Mr. Kefalas is also the founder of, and campaign manager for, Creators Wanted, the largest public affairs campaign in the NAM’s history, the lead on the “This Is Our Shot” Project to promote COVID-19 vaccination and Editor-in-Chief of Input, the NAM’s morning newsletter for manufacturing executives.

 In 2016, Mr. Kefalas ran for the U.S. Senate, during a brief leave from the NAM, and earned the endorsement of The Baltimore Sun.
 “The retirement of Sen. Barbara Mikulski at a time when Maryland voters are rallying around Republican Gov. Larry Hogan gives the state’s minority party the best chance it has had in a generation to capture one of the state’s two U.S. Senate seats,” The Baltimore Sun Editorial Board wrote.
 It concluded, “When Republican primary voters go to the polls …, they should pick the candidate not only best positioned to take advantage of that opportunity but also to serve the state with distinction in Washington, and that is attorney Chrys Kefalas.”
-Before joining the NAM, Mr. Kefalas served as deputy speechwriter to Attorney General Eric H. Holder, Jr., a trial and appellate attorney at the U.S. Department of Justice, a business litigator in Maryland, deputy legal counsel to Maryland Governor Robert L. Ehrlich, Jr. and founder and an owner of a sports news firm.
+Before joining the NAM, Mr. Kefalas served as a speechwriter to Attorney General Eric H. Holder, Jr., a trial attorney in the Office of Vaccine Litigation at the U.S. Department of Justice, a business litigator in Maryland, deputy legal counsel to Maryland Governor Robert L. Ehrlich, Jr. and founder and an owner of a sports news firm.

 With his state appointment in 2004, Mr. Kefalas became the youngest attorney to serve as a counsel to the governor in Maryland history.
-In 2007, Smart CEO magazine recognized him as one of Maryland’s Legal Elite.
+Smart CEO magazine recognized him as one of Maryland’s Legal Elite.